YoruAlptraum/whatsapp-agent-laravel/README.md

 A basic structure for a whatsapp bot webhook.

-You will need to register your bot on Meta, intro guide:
+You will need to register your webhook on Meta, intro guide:

 https://developers.facebook.com/docs/whatsapp/cloud-api/get-started#configure-webhooks